 | Deployment | — | ✓ |

-Choose NextBase if you prioritize Auth and Documentation.
-Choose Business Class if Auth and Subscription are more important to your project.
+Choose NextBase if you prioritize Admin Panel and Auth.
+Choose Business Class if Auth and Blog are more important to your project.

 NextBase costs $99 and includes 4 features.
-Business Class costs $169 and includes 7 features.
-NextBase uniquely offers Documentation, Admin Panel.
-Business Class uniquely offers Subscription, Deployment, Blog.
+Business Class costs $169 and includes 4 features.
+NextBase uniquely offers Admin Panel, Documentation.
+Business Class uniquely offers Blog, Deployment.

 NextBase is cheaper at $99, which is $70 less than Business Class ($169).

 Yes, both share Tailwind in common.
-NextBase uses NextJS, React, Supabase, TypeScript exclusively, while Business Class uses Ruby on Rails exclusively.
+NextBase uses NextJS, React, TypeScript, Supabase exclusively, while Business Class uses Ruby on Rails, Stripe, Paddle exclusively.

-Choose NextBase if you need Auth and Documentation and prefer its tech stack.
-Choose Business Class if Auth and Subscription are higher priorities.
+Choose NextBase if you need Admin Panel and Auth and prefer its tech stack.
+Choose Business Class if Auth and Blog are higher priorities.
 If price is the deciding factor, NextBase is $$70 cheaper.